 The PackTrack Calibration Wizard asks you to physically measure and enter barcode coordinates for the extremes of your barcode scanning system.
-You will measure and enter XYZ coordinates for barcodes in three different locations along the barcode scanners laser line(s) for each system scanner, as shown for top-mounted and side-mounted scanners in the illustrations below.
+You will measure and enter XYZ coordinates for barcodes in three different locations along each of the DX8210's laser line (legs).
+One leg of a top-mounted and side-mounted DX8210 scanner is shown in the illustrations below.

-Figure 50: Barcode locations for Top Mount and Side Mount barcode scanners
+Figure 54: Barcode locations for Top Mount and Side Mount barcode scanners